-We have committed to ensuring that any disruption to your education at UWA is minimised, and are implementing UWA EDUFlex, a digitally-supported learning model to enable this.
+We have committed to ensuring that any disruption to your education at UWA is minimised.

-UWA EDUFlex blends digital technology with flipped classroom models of learning and teaching – providing streamed and downloadable recorded lectures using Echo 360, Microsoft Teams or Zoom for online classes, Blackboard for sharing and collaboration, and virtual labs.
+You can access downloadable recorded lectures using Echo 360 and Microsoft Teams for online classes, Blackboard for sharing and collaboration, and virtual labs.

-This is all supported by the UWA app, which enables you to connect to our student community.
-This model enables you to learn at your own pace, participate even when studying remotely, and benefit from inclusive, personalised teaching when engaging via digital channels.
+This enables you to learn at your own pace, participate even when studying remotely, and benefit from inclusive, personalised teaching when engaging via digital channels.

 Frequently Asked Questions (FAQs)